sublime09/ALJI/docs/Labeling_Instructions.md

 The ​ **A**ctive ​ **L**​istening ​ **J**​ournal ​ **I**​nteraction (​ **ALJI**​) project aims to create a program designed to support the counseling of young students with depression by privately responding to their expressive writing or personal journal entries.
 ALJI may be used as a widely accessible entry point into clinical mental health support systems, providing critical guidance to those with suffering health.

 To achieve this, a crisis detection model must be created and tested on a number of personal journal texts.
-This model is designed to align as closely as possible to your judgement of the personal journal text (see the ​Machine Learning​ section).
+This model is designed to align as closely as possible to your judgment of the personal journal text (see the ​Machine Learning​ section).
 You are given the ALJI Label Helper program to help label the dataset, which will be used in the training and testing of the final ALJI program.

 The texts in the current dataset are publicly sourced from the ​Scholastic Awards website​.
 The “Personal Essay and Memoir” category encourages a large amount of creativity and expressiveness from the authors, and is promising as a preliminary dataset.
 While this dataset may prove to be dissimilar to than actual private journal entries, the numerous benefits of a passive (non-interactive) ALJI program can outweigh the risks (see the ​Expressive Writing​ and ​Human-Computer Interaction sections).